RobertoGraham/nadir/README.md

 * Get UID of authenticated account
 * Get UIDs of other accounts by their usernames
 * Lazily reestablishes authentication session
+* Can establish connection to Origin's XMPP server

 ## Usage